 While my classical piano studies had been progressing, I'd been living a double life!
 At the age of 13 I'd had a kind of epiphany.
 Suddenly, in a moment I cannot forget, I KNEW without any doubt that music was to be my life.
-And for me, at the time, that meant being a keyboard player in a band!
-So I badgered my poor father endlessly until he eventually (quite amazingly!) bought me an electric piano and an ARP synthesizer.
+And for me, at the time, that meant being a keyboard player in a band.
+So I badgered my poor father endlessly until he eventually (quite amazingly) bought me an electric piano and an ARP synthesizer.

-I could play piano reasonably well but, really, knew nothing about playing keyboards with a band (that's a very different skill set, actually).
+I could play piano reasonably well but, really, knew nothing about playing keyboards with a band (which is a very different skill set, actually).
 Still, I went ahead and somewhat naively advertised in the 'musicians available' section of the music paper 'Melody Maker'.
 That set in motion events that resulted, a year later, in my starting to play keyboards live with local bands.

 As my abilities developed I got to play with some rather fine musicians and bands, in many different genres of music.
 All the time I was learning more songs, more styles, more chords, more ways of playing; learning anything I could from records, from my peers...
-Music was my life!
+Music was my life.

 In 1985 I got a job selling hi-tech musical equipment (ie. synthesizers, recording gear) in a music shop.
-My time there was an important part of my musical education as I was then in the perfect position to learn everything I could about music technology!
+My time there was an important part of my musical education as I was then in the perfect position to learn everything I could about music technology.
 But after three years in the shop I knew it was time to leave and become a fully fledged professional musician.

 After leaving the shop, I played for a while with various cover bands.
 A little later, I began to teach piano privately.
 My own teachers had provided me excellent examples to follow, but with experience I found my own 'voice' as a teacher.
 Later still, I realized it was possible to teach how to play by ear.
 This is now an important element of my teaching.

-I went on to tour with a great many name artists, enjoying many magical musical times, while getting to travel the world to boot!
+I went on to tour with a great many name artists, enjoying many magical musical times, while getting to travel the world to boot.
 Highlights for me have been tours with Des'ree, Annie Lennox, Take That, Gary Barlow and, most recently, Jeff Lynne's ELO.